There are three primary types of arrays, collinear, broadside, and end fire.

 Null forming is caused by the relative phase and level relationship between two or more sources of radiation at different points in space around an array.
-If we arrange elements spatially, and phase the elements in a way that forces a null where there is very little energy, we will not see much gain change.
-This is because the system is attempting to remove energy from an area lacking significant energy.
+If we arrange elements over space, phasing the elements in a way that forces a null where there is very little energy, there will not be much pattern directivity or gain change.
+This is because the system is attempting to remove energy from an area already lacking significant energy.
 The reward is small, because there is little energy to redirect to more useful angles or directions.
 An example of this is the quad element, as height is varied.
 When a horizontally polarized full-wave quad element is placed 1/2λ above ground, or multiples of 1/2λ above ground, quad gain over a dipole is minimized or can even be negative.
-This is because the quad element is trying to force a null in an area that already has a deep null.
+This is because the quad element is trying to force a null in an area that already has a deep null from ground reflection.
 Conversely, when the quad element is compared to a dipole , each at 3/4λ high (which produces a strong overhead radiation lobe from ground reflection), or if a quad element is compared to a dipole in free space, quad element gain over a dipole is maximized.
-This is because, under the latter conditions, the dipole has significant energy where radiation from the quad's second current maximum forces a null.
+This is because, under the latter conditions, the dipole had significant energy where radiation from the quad's second current maximum forces a null.

 This effect is sometimes called pattern multiplication.
 Before antenna modeling software was commonly available, we often used pattern multiplication to estimate patterns and gain.
 Pattern multiplication remains a useful tool, helping us visualize why or how a particular array behaves in a certain way.

 We should always consider patterns caused by spacing and phasing, including earth reflections, when planning optimum spacings.
-Optimum spacing will usually vary as element mean height, or null points created by original cells making up an array, vary.
+At lower heights optimum spacing will often vary as element mean height above earth, or null points created by original cells making up an array, vary.
 We should never assume a certain spacing always produces optimum gain, or that effective aperture somehow sets optimum broadside or collinear spacing.
-We will see doubling an antenna's size almost never doubles antenna gain (3dB).
+In fact, doubling an antenna's size almost never doubles antenna gain (3dB).